johncheetham/gshogi/README.rst

 Installing on the system

-    Enter 'python setup.py build' to build it (as normal user).
-    Then 'python setup.py install' to install it (as root user).
+    Enter 'python setup.py install' to install it (as root user).

     Note:

-        You must run 'python setup.py build' first since this creates the opening book (don't just run 'python setup.py install' on it's own)

-        You can check the build step worked by looking for a file called engine.so under the build directory.

         gshogi should now be installed on your system.
 You can launch it from the gnome menu (under games) or type 'gshogi' in any terminal window.